 Removal from the Rooftop Mortgages and other lender panels: Why they do it and how to get reinstated

-• Rooftop Mortgages may terminate membership of its conveyancing panel where a firm provides false answers in its application form or in relation to any future requests for information.
+• Rooftop Mortgages may terminate membership of its conveyancing panel where a firm fails to provide any relevant information or provide incorrect information in its application form or in relation to any future requests for information.

-• Does my practice need to apply annually to remain on the Rooftop Mortgages conveyancing panel?
+• Your firm no longer meets the criteria to remain on the Rooftop Mortgages conveyancing panel

-• Am I restricted as to the number of occasions my practice can submit applications to be reinstated on the Rooftop Mortgages conveyancing panel?
+• Is there a limit to the number of occasions my law firm can submit applications to be reinstated on the Rooftop Mortgages conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking Rooftop Mortgages panel reinstatement is to ensure that your firm is not removed off of the Rooftop Mortgages conveyancing panel in the first place.